 Ghana Urges IMF to Maintain Zero Interest Loans for Low-Income Countries

-In a bid to bolster economic recovery and resilience, Dr. Ernest Addison, Governor of the Bank of Ghana (BoG), has appealed to the International Monetary Fund (IMF) to continue offering zero interest rate loans to Ghana and other low-income countries (LICs).
+In a bid to bolster economic recovery and resilience, Dr. Ernest Addison, Governor of the Bank of Ghana (BoG), has appealed to the International Monetary Fund (IMF) to continue offering zero interest loans to Ghana and other low-income countries (LICs).

 Speaking at the 2024 African Consultative Group (ACG) meeting with Ms. Kristalina Georgieva, Managing Director of the IMF, Dr. Addison highlighted the need to address erosion caused by global inflationary pressures.
 He stressed that keeping concessional financing intact would complement monetary policies and help mitigate inflationary pressures while supporting economic recovery in low-income countries.